 VAT Bad debt relief allows businesses that have made supplies on which they have accounted for and paid VAT but for which they have not received payment to claim a refund of the VAT.
 We explain the situations where the relief applies.
-If your business is in the London area we, at Tish Press & Company can provide any further information you require on VAT matters.
+If your business is in the Shenfield area we, at Tish Press & Company can provide any further information you require on VAT matters.

 It is quite possible within the VAT system for a business to be in the position of having to pay over VAT to HMRC while not having received payment from their customer.

 Bad debt relief allows businesses, that have made supplies on which they have accounted for and paid VAT but for which they have not received payment, to claim a refund of the VAT by reference to the outstanding amount.

 In order to make a claim a business must satisfy the following conditions: